Monte Águila: 21st century

 Monte Águila is currently a growing city.
 In 2002 its population reached 6,090 inhabitants.
 A large part of the people who live in this town work as a farmer, or work in certain jobs in nearby cities, especially Los Angeles and Concepción, regional capital.
 At present, the railway industry is in disuse, and much of its structures have been abandoned, this because they are owned by Empresa de los Ferrocarriles del Estado, which prohibits the Municipality of Cabrero or any private entity from taking over these structures.
 Recently it has been used as a concert stage, and as a mini playground for children.
 The city has built new businesses and places of recreation, being one of the most remarkable remodeling of the main square of the city.

 Geography

 The city is located in the Intermediate Depression, 19.67 km (12 mi) from the Ñuble-Biobío regional boundary.
 The altitude of the town is 115 m a.s.l.

-Seismological phenomena

-Due to its location in the Pacific Ring of Fire, much of Chile has been affected by seismic natural disasters.
-Those that most affected the city were the earthquakes of 1960, and that of 2010, which caused a series of damages.
-Other catastrophes have affected the town recently, including a tornado in the nearby city of Los Angeles, and a large flood, due to heavy rainfall in July 2019.

-Climate

 The town has a Mediterranean climate, with very marked seasons and dry and rainy periods of similar duration.

-Politic and government

-Administration

-In Chile, the commune is the smallest territorial subdivision, however, Monte Águila is not a commune, so it is subordinated to one, in this case, to the commune of Cabrero.
-Being part of Cabrero, they have the right to vote as citizens of the commune to choose their municipal authorities (1 mayor and 6 councilors), which are elected every four years.
-Since 2012, the mayor of Cabrero is Mario Gierke Quevedo, being originally from Monte Águila.

-Historical evolution

-Until 1974, Chile is subdivided into provinces, departments, subdelegations and districts.
-During that time, Monte Águila belonged to the subdelegation of Yumbel.
-With the new administrative division, imposed by the dictatorial regime of Augusto Pinochet, Monte Águila remained as a suunity within the commune of Cabrero, being governed by a designated mayor until 1992, when at the end of the Military Dictatorship a municipal election was called.
-In 1992, when at the end of the military regime, the first mayor to return to democracy Hasan Sabag Castillo (DC), who was in office until 2012, was called to municipal elections.